-- Whether an award is processed upon initial act or accomplishment, or whether it is reconstructed, the award recommendation should contain information pertaining to the Airman and his or her unit of assignment during the period for which the Airman is being recognized.
-Each recommendation should clearly identify which award is being recommended.
-In addition, the recommendation must include the reason for recognition, be it heroism, achievement or meritorious service, and the inclusive dates of the act. - A narrative citation of the action(s) for which the Airman is being recognized. - Eyewitness statements attesting to the act(s) of valor or service performed, sworn affidavits, certificates and any other related documentation.
-As a general rule, corroborating evidence is best provided by former commanders, leaders and fellow comrades who had personal knowledge of the circumstances and events relative to the recommendation.
+Under this law, any award or decoration that was not previously submitted within the prescribed time limitations and upgrades of previously issued awards may be considered if referred to the Secretary of the Air Force by a Member of Congress.
+The individual making the request is responsible for gathering all relevant supporting documentation, which should include details about the Airman or Guardian and their unit of assignment during the period for which they are being recognized.
+Each recommendation must specify the award being recommended, the reason for recognition, and the inclusive dates of the act.
+It should also include a narrative citation of the action(s) for which the Airman or Guardian is being recognized, eyewitness statements, sworn affidavits, certificates, and any other related documentation.
+Corroborating evidence is best provided by former commanders, leaders, and fellow comrades who had personal knowledge of the circumstances and events relative to the recommendation

-Under the provisions of this law, requests not previously submitted in a timely manner will be considered if the request is referred to the Secretary of the Air Force by a Member of Congress, e.g., a recommendation letter by the Member of Congress should be addressed to the Air Force Director of Legislative Liaison acting on behalf of the Secretary.
-Upon receiving and reviewing the recommendation and the veteran's official military personnel record from the National Personnel Records Center, the Secretary will determine (through his or her representative) the merits of approval, and the Secretary's staff will notify the applicant of the decision.
-In the case of recommendations for World War II veterans, the Army Air Force Transfer Agreement of 1948 gives the Department of the Air Force authority to act on and process all recommendations for decorations, for acts which occurred prior to July 1, 1948, if the member was transferred to the Air Force whether the individual performed service with the Army, Air
+To initiate the process, a recommendation letter from the Member of Congress should be addressed to the Air Force Director of Legislative Liaison, who acts on behalf of the Secretary.
+Upon receiving and reviewing the recommendation and the veteran's official military personnel record from the National Personnel Records Center, the Secretary will determine the merits of approval through a representative.
+The Secretary's staff will then notify the applicant of the decision.

-Corps, Army Air Forces, or the United States Air Force.
-If the member served in the Air Force after 1947, inquires must be directed to the Department of the Air Force.
+In the case of recommendations for World War II veterans, the Army Air Force Transfer Agreement of 1948 grants the Department of the Air Force the authority to act on and process all recommendations for decorations, for acts which occurred prior to July 1, 1948, if the member was transferred to the Air Force, regardless of whether they served with the Army, Air Corps, Army Air Forces, or the United States Air Force.
+If the member served in the Air Force after 1947, inquiries must be directed to the Department of the Air Force.